neuralmagic/sparseml/src/sparseml/yolov5/README.md

 After training, the model can be deployed with Neural Magic's DeepSparse Engine.
 The engine enables inference with GPU-class performance directly on your CPU.

 This integration enables spinning up one of the following end-to-end functionalities:
-- **Sparsification of YOLOv5 Models** - easily sparsify any of the YOLOV5 and YOLOV5x6 models, from YOLOv5n to YOLOv5x models.
+- **Sparsification of YOLOv5 Models** - easily sparsify any of the YOLOV5 and YOLOV5-P6 models, from YOLOv5n to YOLOv5x models.
-- **Sparse Transfer Learning** - fine-tune a sparse backbone model (or use one of our [sparse pre-trained models](https://sparsezoo.neuralmagic.com/?domain=cv&sub_domain=detection&page=1)) on your own, private dataset.
+- **Sparse Transfer Learning** - fine-tune a sparse backbone model (or use one of our [sparse pre-trained models](https://sparsezoo.neuralmagic.com/?domain=cv&sub_domain=detection&page=1)) on your own private dataset.

 ## Installation